 Making Your Wishes Known

-- No one can predict how long someone will live.
+- No one can predict how long someone will live with lung cancer.
 You can, however, make plans throughout your care and make your wishes known.

 - These discussions will probably lead you to fill out all kinds of paperwork.
 People can help you do this if it gets confusing or overwhelming.